 The Strings Program at Lindfield Public School (LPS) aims to offer an inspiring and holistic string education to all participating students.
 Weekly one-on-one tuition, combined with weekly string ensemble playing, allows the students to learn how to play (technique), what to play (solo and ensemble repertoire), and the skills needed to really enjoy belonging and contributing to a group.

-The Strings ensembles are open to all interested students from Kindergarten through to Year 6.
+The Strings ensembles are open to all interested students from Year 1 through to Year 6.
 There are five ensembles at LPS – Mozart, Amadeus, Bach, Vivaldi and Ravel – ranging from beginner to advanced players.

 Children have the option of learning violin, viola or cello and automatically become part of the school’s Strings ensembles.
 Each ensemble rehearses once a week and the students also attend a weekly tutorial with an experienced instrumental teacher.
 Tutorials are provided after school hours, at the school, or students may choose to learn outside of school.
 All members of the ensembles must have weekly tuition.